 This is Morgan's 4th year at APL.
 She went to UW for her undergraduate degree, then to SPU for her Master's in Teaching.
 Outside of school, she likes to bake, travel with her family, and she and her husband love to play with their puppy, Tiburon.

 |Randi Huard-Head Teacher/Co Head Teacher|

 Randi got her Bachelors of Education at the University of Oregon.
 There she studied Family & Human Services and Special Education.
-After graduating she taught preschool in South Seattle.
-Due to the crazy traffic of Seattle, Randi decided it was time to find work closer to home.
+After graduating, she taught preschool in South Seattle.
+Due to Seattle's crazy traffic, Randi decided it was time to find work closer to home.
 She found out about APL through a friend and the rest is history!
-She has been teaching at APL for the past 4 years now.
+She has been teaching at APL for the past 4 years.
 Outside of school she enjoys running, camping, hiking, reading, board games, and traveling.

 Abby is excited to be returning to APL as the BCBA for the 2/3 classroom.
 This will be her 5th year at APL.
 She received her Bachelor’s degree from Western Michigan University, where she studied psychology and behavior analysis.
 Abby continued her education at UW, achieving her Master’s Degree in Education and becoming a Board Certified Behavior Analyst.
 In her spare time she enjoys traveling, and spending time with friends and dogs.